tklepper/laraveldorm/README.txt

 Missing Functions:
-Edit User - Available on backend but not frontend Delete User - Available on backend but not frontend List User Table - Available on backend, but not frontend API not secured yet
+Edit User - Available on backend but not frontend Delete User - Available on backend but not frontend API not secured yet